Human Centric Lighting

 What are the Challenges?

 Human centric and dynamic lighting is a new frontier for the lighting industry, designers, architects and lighting users.
 How do we measure the impact of human-centric lighting?
 How do we account for varying environmental conditions?
 How do we leverage the long-life and low energy potential of LEDs most effectively?
 It all starts with being able to measure and get insight about light.
 At Wave we call this getting ‘clarity from light’.
 Wave’s mission is to make measuring light accurate, easy and connected so that we can live in a healthier, safer, more beautifully lit world.
-Our beta program has now launched!
 Click below to find out more.